Fletcher-F/RoseTree/README.md

 ## Fasta BLAST and Metadata Phylogeny Constructor Pipeline

-RoseTree is a pipeline tool that will BLAST a given FASTA nucleotide input using GenBank's API, and construct a maximum likelihood phylogenetic tree with adapted metadata from results.
+RoseTree is a pipeline tool that will BLAST a given FASTA nucleotide input using GenBank's API, and construct a maximum likelihood phylogenetic tree with metadata from results.

-- Written in Python using Biopython and TreeViz libraries.
+- Written in Python using Biopython and ETE3
 - Parses and joins XML output into new FASTA file for alignment.
 - Outputs blast results, alignment, metadata, and final phylogeny.